Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 Bicentennial Capitol Mall State Park

-This undervisited gem directly behind the Tennessee State Capitol is one of the most interactive free spaces in the city.
-A 200-foot granite map of Tennessee, an interactive carillon tower, an outdoor amphitheater, a history timeline walkway, and fountains kids can run through in summer make it a full visit on its own.
-The adjacent Tennessee State Museum is also free and has strong interactive history exhibits well-suited for school-age kids.
+This undervisited park directly behind the Tennessee State Capitol is one of the most interactive free spaces in the city.
+A 200-foot granite map of Tennessee, an interactive carillon tower, an outdoor amphitheater, a history timeline walkway, and summer fountains kids can run through make it a full visit on its own.
+The Bicentennial Mall fountains are active seasonally, typically Memorial Day through early fall, and the open grounds work well year-round.
+Fort Negley, a short drive away, is a similarly free historical site that works especially well for kids ages 8 and up with any interest in Civil War history.

-Live Music on Broadway: A Free Nashville Family Experience
+Live Music on Broadway: The Original Free Nashville Family Experience

 Free live music on Lower Broadway starts early and runs all day.
-During the day, the honky-tonks keep their doors open and the music is family-appropriate.
-It's one of the most genuinely Nashville experiences you can have without spending a dime.
-A $5 tip for the band is a great lesson in how working musicians make their living.
+During the late morning and early afternoon hours, the honky-tonks keep their doors open and the music is entirely family-appropriate.
+Between 11 AM and 3 PM is the sweet spot for families: the bands are performing, the energy is high, and the crowds haven't reached their evening intensity.
+A $5 tip for the band is a great lesson in how working musicians make their living, and it costs nothing to stand outside and listen.

 Sample Free Day Itinerary for Nashville Families

-• 9:00 AM: Nashville Public Library puppet show or storytime (free)
+• 9:00 AM: Nashville Public Library puppet show or storytime (free; confirm schedule before going)

-• 11:00 AM: Walk to Bicentennial Capitol Mall, explore the fountains and history timeline (free)
+• 11:00 AM: Walk to Bicentennial Mall, explore the fountains and history timeline (free)

 • 2:00 PM: Centennial Park and Parthenon exterior (free)

-• 4:30 PM: Walk or rideshare to Lower Broadway for live music on the street (free)
+• 4:30 PM: Walk to Lower Broadway for live music (free; tip the bands)

-• Estimated total cost for family of four: $40–$60 including lunch and a snack
+• Estimated total cost for family of four: $40 to $60 including lunch and a snack

 Nashville Family Tours Worth Booking in Advance

-Here's the honest case for booking a guided tour over DIY exploration: a good local guide compresses a half-day of research into an hour of genuinely surprising stories.
-They know which Broadway bar has the best sightlines for kids, which mural routes avoid the congestion, and how to pace a walking tour around a five-year-old's attention span.
-They also handle the logistics so you're fully present instead of checking your phone for directions.
+Here's the honest case for booking a guided tour instead of going fully DIY: a good local guide compresses a half-day of research into an hour of genuinely surprising stories.
+They know which streets to walk, which buildings have the best history, and how to pace a tour around a five-year-old's attention span alongside a skeptical teenager.
+You stay fully present instead of checking your phone for directions.
+If your family prefers to explore independently, think of a guided tour not as rigid structure but as a time compression tool: two hours with a great guide can orient you for the rest of your stay in a way that no website fully replicates.

 Booking Tip: March through May and October are Nashville's peak family travel months.
-Tour availability tightens significantly, especially on Saturdays.
+Tour availability tightens significantly on Saturdays and Sundays.
 If your trip falls in those windows, book as soon as your dates are confirmed.
+Spring break and fall weekends fill fast.

 Find the Right Nashville Family Tour